nextstrain/fauna/README.md

     npm install

 Backup and restore functionality requires the rethinkdb command line utility.
 This can be installed by following instructions [here](http://www.rethinkdb.com/docs/install/).
+With Homebrew, you can just do:

+    brew install rethinkdb

 ## Chateau